 Osaka City (population over 2,6 million) is located approx 30 km (19 ml) east of Kobe.
 Kyoto City (population around 1,5 million) is located in the island's central part and to the northeast of Kobe (travel distance approx 80 km / 50 ml, or around 1,5 hours).

-- The city of Osaka (population around 1,2 million) is located at the Yodo River's mouth (Osaka Bay).
+- Osaka is located at the Yodo River's mouth (Osaka Bay).
 This is a merchant port city famous for its food and sake (made with fresh water from the mountains).
-The Osaka's food popularity is due to high quality ingredients and the huge number of merchants.
+Osaka's food popularity is due to high quality ingredients and the huge number of merchants serving the market.

-- Keihanshin metropolitan area (Kyoto-Osaka-Kobe) has a combined population of over 19 million, ranking it the Japan's 2nd largest (after Tokyo - world's largest, population of around 37 million) and one of the world's biggest (following after NYC - over 20 million).
+- Keihanshin metropolitan area (Kyoto-Osaka-Kobe) has a combined population of over 19 million, ranking it Japan's 2nd largest (after Tokyo - world's largest, population around 37 million) and one of the world's biggest (following after NYC New York - over 20 million).

 Highlights: City, Inland Sea, Kyoto, Nara

 Kobe cruise terminal